-Self-employment tax.
+Self-employment income.
 A partner is not an employee of the partnership.
 The partner's distributive share of ordinary income from a partnership is generally included in figuring net earnings from self-employment.
-However, a limited partner generally does not include his or her distributive share of income or loss in computing net earnings from self-employment.
+However, a limited partner generally does not include his or her distributive share of income or loss in computing net earnings from selfemployment.
 This exclusion does not apply to guaranteed payments made to a limited partner for services actually rendered to or on behalf of a partnership engaged in a trade or business.

+Self-employment tax.
 If an individual partner has net earnings from self-employment of \$400 or more for the year, the partner must figure self-employment tax on Schedule SE (Form 1040).
-For more information on selfemployment tax, see Publication 533.
+For more information on self-employment tax, see Publication 533.